 Three: Music!
 Stream, Buy, Pay What You Want

 The pay what you want model is something we strongly recommend.
 It’s a way to allow fans to actually give you money.
 You can use Bandcamp or Bandzoogle for your fans to give you however much money they wish.
 You can also offer a free song download with email list subscription on your site.
-The goal of that is to give something as thanks, not necessarily that they will use the music download.
-This free gift may keep them coming.
+The goal is to give something as thanks, not necessarily that they will use the music download.
+This gift may keep them coming.

 Four: Merch